For now, see my dads designs first Mine are futher down

 Then came the really big stuff which the Canadian Military wanted these tow trucks for the field

-What about all the things I do not have pictures of Crane trolley, Forging manipulator, ore feeding conveyer, copy milling machine, suction oil drilling platforms, production line of laminates for plastic company, for plywood company, machine to make books, for Schick razors he made a machine that would pack 10 razors to every package, press rollers and uni rollers, grinding wheel press, flying sheer, steering for those military vehicles the navy seals use, steering for all types of specialty aircraft for the U.S. Military, all types of hydraulic cylinders and switches, production press, deck cranes for the U.S. NAVY, Mobile cranes, Air control valves, Special rubber piston seals, assorted furniture and lamps, tire re-treading machines, panel saw, electro hydraulic devices, wheel dollies to carry heavy parts from one end of a factory to another and you should push it with one finger (amazing), wood planer, Subway tunnel washing machine horse race starting gate which all open at exactly the same time.
+Crane trolley, Forging manipulator, ore feeding conveyer, copy milling machine, suction oil drilling platforms, production line of laminates for plastic company, for plywood company, machine to make books, for Schick razors he made a machine that would pack 10 razors to every package, press rollers and uni rollers, grinding wheel press, flying sheer, steering for those military vehicles the navy seals use, steering for all types of specialty aircraft for the U.S. Military, all types of hydraulic cylinders and switches, production press, deck cranes for the U.S. NAVY, Mobile cranes, Air control valves, Special rubber piston seals, assorted furniture and lamps, tire re-treading machines, panel saw, electro hydraulic devices, wheel dollies to carry heavy parts from one end of a factory to another and you should push it with one finger (amazing), wood planer, Subway tunnel washing machine horse race starting gate which all open at exactly the same time.
 He has some 38 patents to his name.
-I only have 2

 I could make a separate web site just on my dads stuff and it would take me 5 years to compile it.
-He eventually figured out how to tow two cars at the same time. |
+He eventually figured out how to tow two cars at the same time.

 Above the best welder in the business Jeff Hooper